Os14you/Redis-cpp/README.md

 The server operates on a single thread, using an event loop powered by `poll()`.
 This allows it to manage multiple client connections concurrently without blocking.
 All I/O operations are non-blocking, ensuring that the server remains responsive even under load.
 The core logic is contained within the `Server::run()` method.

-### Data Storage: Hash Table with Incremental Rehashing
+### Data Storage

+The in-memory data store is built on a primary `HashTable` that maps string keys to values.
+The values are stored in a `std::variant`, allowing each key to hold different data types, such as a simple string or a complex `SortedSet`.

-The in-memory data is stored in a custom `HashTable` class.
-To handle resizing without causing performance degradation, the hash table implements **incremental rehashing**.
-When the table's load factor exceeds a certain threshold, a new, larger table is created.
-Instead of moving all entries at once (which would block the server), entries are migrated gradually from the old table to the new one with every subsequent `insert`, `lookup`, or `remove` operation.
-This amortizes the cost of resizing over many operations, leading to smoother performance.
+- **Hash Table with Incremental Rehashing:** The primary key-value store.
+To handle resizing without causing performance degradation, it implements **incremental rehashing**.
+When the table's load factor exceeds a threshold, entries are migrated gradually from the old table to a new, larger one with every subsequent operation.
+This amortizes the cost of resizing, leading to smoother performance.
+- **Sorted Set Implementation:** The `SortedSet` data type is implemented using a combination of two data structures for maximum efficiency:
+  - A **Hash Table** maps members to their scores, providing $O(1)$ average time complexity for score lookups (`ZSCORE`).
+  - A self-balancing **AVL Tree** stores members sorted by their scores, enabling efficient $O(log N)$ operations for adding, removing, and executing range queries (`ZADD`, `ZREM`, `ZRANGE`).

 ## 📄 License